thlorenz/learnuv/exercises/05_fs_readasync_context/problem.md

 In this exercise we introduce a technique that allows you to keep track of your requests via a `context`.
 In this case our context only has one field, but lets start small shall we?

-Look closely at the code and realize that the first field inside our `context_t` is a `uv_fs_t` and thus is inheriting from it.
-We are not making use of this fact in this exercise, but will do so in the future.

 None of our requests are global anymore, only our `context` is.

 ### malloc